This article highlights the best things to do in Marina del Rey, California.

 About Marina del Rey

 Marina del Rey is an unincorporated community in Los Angeles County.
-It is located 5 miles from Santa Monica, 6 miles from the Los Angeles International Airport and 20 miles from Downtown Los Angeles.
+It is located 5 miles from Santa Monica, 6 miles from the Los Angeles International Airport, and 20 miles from Downtown Los Angeles.

-As the name implies, most of the area within the community limits is taken by a marina with capacity for 5,000 boats.
+As the name implies, most of the area within the community limits is taken by a marina with a capacity for 5,000 boats.
 This makes it the largest man-made small-craft harbor in North America.

 Nowadays, the area is considered Los Angeles’ Marina.
 Water-related activities are supported by restaurants, shopping centers, spas, hotels, and multi-disciplinary events.